saflo76/shellkit/README.md

 So what does FRPO:

 ``frpo-1metascan`` searches into paths specified as arguments to collect files metadata (date/size/pathname) and outputs a FRPO-formatted text.
-The effective way is to run it from on a common base directory and use relative paths in the arguments, since later the same relative hierarchy will be mirrored under the saving destination.
+The best effective way to run it is from a base directory of the source while using relative paths in the arguments, since the same relative hierarchy later will be mirrored under the recovery dir.

 ``frpo-2extats`` doesn't do any mandatory step, it's a simple but very useful statistical tool to summarize file list composition grouping them by extension